We Work Hard To Protect Your Priorities.

 Likewise, evidence of discriminatory conduct directed at other employees – although not witnessed by the plaintiff – is relevant, substantively, to show the employee herself was similarly discriminated against, and to bolster the credibility of the plaintiff.

 “Evidence of harassment of others serves to demonstrate that [the plaintiff] did not weave his allegations out of a whole cloth, and bolster the confidence of the finder of fact in the plaintiff’s veracity and in the objective reasonableness of his claims.”
 West, 45 F.3d at 757, 1264, 1275 (7th Cir.
 1991).

-Thus, it has become easier to coat various forms of discrimination with the appearance of propriety, or to ascribe some other less outrageous intention to what is in reality discriminatory behavior.
-While discriminatory conduct persists, employers have learned not to leave the proverbial smoking gun behind.
+The court continues by saying: “it has become easier to coat various forms of discrimination with the appearance of propriety, or to ascribe some other less odious intention to what is in reality discriminatory behavior.
+In other words, discriminatory conduct persists, employers have learned not to leave the proverbial smoking gun behind.”